 It wasn't much of a game in the difficult conditions, although man of the match must have been the Chippenham keeper who made three or four outstanding saves.
 We had much the better of the first half, and although the second half was more even we didn't really deserve to lose in my completely unbiased opinion.

-We're on holiday here at Yeltzland Towers for a few days, so I'm afraid the site (and especially ) will get updated even slower than usual .
+We're on holiday here at Yeltzland Towers for a few days, so I'm afraid the site (and especially YeltzTalk ) will get updated even slower than usual .
 Despite Saturday's result, things are looking a lot brighter than last Xmas.
 We are still top of what's admittedly quite a poor league, but Brendan's excellent management has brought a wave of optimism not seen for some time now.
-We are still and in prime spot to get promoted, so let's not start moaning now.
+We are still top of the league and in prime spot to get promoted, so let's not start moaning now.